 This vehicle is an ADULT VEHICLE ONLY.
-Operation is prohibited for anyone under 16 years of age or anyone without a valid driver's license.
+Operation is prohibited for anyone under 16 years of age.
 No person under the age of 5 may ride as a passenger in this vehicle.

 Know Your Vehicle

 As the operator of the vehicle, you are responsible for your personal safety, the safety of others, and the protection of our environment.
 Read and understand your owner's manual, which includes valuable information about all aspects of your vehicle, including safe operating procedures.